pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-1.md

 **Assumptions:**

 The filesystem will only be accessible to systems connected to the LAN via a corporate VPN.
-It is assumed that, since sentsitive information relating to business matters will be held on the server, that the server will be held in a reasonable physically secure location and that any necessary redundency will also be held in a separate physically sercure location.
+It is assumed that, since sensitive information relating to business matters will be held on the server, that the server will be held in a reasonable physically secure location and that any necessary redundancy will also be held in a separate physically secure location.
 It is assumed that This system is not accessible from the outside internet.
 It is assumed that wires and switches are trustworthy and not compromised.
-It is assumed that every element accesible in the file system has some reference of minimum user privilege for read, write, and execute operations.
+It is assumed that every element accessible in the file system has some reference of minimum user privilege for read, write, and execute operations.

+It is assumed that client interface can be installed on any corporate computer or mobile device, but that it cannot connect to the file system or user authentication system without being on the corporate network and signed in through the VPN.
+It is assumed that the client interface is usable, and that password complexity requirements are reasonable.
+It is assumed that the client software cannot connect to the file server without first authenticating with the user server.
+It is also assumed that the endusers (i.e. employees) are trustworthy and will not share their login credentials or confidential files to any unauthorized users.
+It is assumed that the existence of users and files will not be revealed in error messages form the client.
+It is finally assumed that the connections between the client, the user authentication server, and the file server are secure and trustworthy.

-It is assumed that the user authentication server is also guarded by the same level of physical security and also contains secure redundency for availability.
+It is assumed that the user authentication server is also guarded by the same level of physical security and also contains secure redundancy for availability.
 It is also assumed that a minimum password complexity is set by the system administration.
 It is assumed that user's exhibit least privilege, can only be created by system admins, and cannot change their own permission levels.
 It is assumed that usernames and uuids are unique and that username/password hashes stored on the user authentication server are secure.
 It is assumed that user session expire in a reasonable amount of time with no activity (i.e. 30 minutes).

 **Relevant Properties:**